What Does it Take to Be a Dietetic Technician?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Dietetic Technician, Registered

 - Dietary Manager

-In 2016, there was an estimated number of 33,400 jobs in the United States for Dietetic Technician.
+There were about 33,400 jobs for Dietetic Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 3,100 new jobs for Dietetic Technician by 2026.
-The BLS estimates 3,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.

 The states with the most job growth for Dietetic Technician are Arizona, District of Columbia, and Utah.
 Watch out if you plan on working in Wisconsin, Vermont, or Rhode Island.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Dietetic Technician